JMarte03/password-generator/README.md

 - Generate password with a button.
 - Reset the form with a reset button.

-## Optimizations

-In future iterations, we could add functionality to copy the generated password to the clipboard or display password strength based on the criteria chosen.
-Another potential enhancement could be saving user preferences for future password generations.

 ## Lessons Learned:

 This app helped me understand form handling in React Native using Formik and the useState hook.
 I also learned about schema validation with Yup to ensure user input follows the correct format.

-## Examples:

-Check out these other projects in my portfolio:

-- **Todo List App:** (Add your link here)
-- **Another Project:** (Add your link here)

----

-You can add the project link and screenshot once you’re ready.
-Let me know if any adjustments are needed!